US jobless rate sinks to 4.2% as many more people find jobs

 “That’s good news for job seekers and workers, and for businesses too," said Julia Pollak, chief economist at online jobs site ZipRecruiter.
 “It looks like the supply constraints are easing a bit with the unemployment rate low and wage growth high” — two factors that often encourage people to search for work.

-November's report reflects a divergence in two surveys conducted by the government.
-The unemployment rate is calculated from a survey of households, which found that 1.1 million more people reported that they were employed last month.
-A separate survey of employers, known as the payroll survey, found that just 210,000 jobs were added last month.
+November's report reflects a divergence in two surveys that the government conducts each month.
+The unemployment rate is calculated from a survey of households.
+For last month, this survey found that 1.1 million more people reported that they were employed.
+A separate survey of employers, called the payroll survey, reported just 210,000 added jobs.

-The results of the two surveys typically match up over the long run, but can show very different results in a specific month.
+Though the results of the two surveys typically match up over the long run, they can differ sharply in any one month.
+For November, economists noted that the big employment gain in the household survey brought that figure in line with the larger increases in the payroll survey during previous months.

+The hiring gains in the payroll survey have also been revised up substantially in recent months, and some economists suggested that this will likely happen again in coming months.

+“My sense is the household estimate is closer to the truth around what is happening in the jobs market and ... should anticipate a significant upward revision to the November data next month,” said Joseph Brusuelas, an economist at RSM, a tax and advisory firm.

+So far, Nolan said, he's earning roughly the same income that he did before.
+He plans to keep consulting for at least two more years — and may never return to a corporate job.

+“I’m able to make at least as much as I was making at my previous job and still have the flexibility of being a consultant,” he said.

-The survey of households found that the number of unemployed Americans sank in November to 6.9 million, not far above the pre-pandemic number of 5.7 million.
+Friday's report showed that the number of unemployed Americans sank in November to 6.9 million, compared with the pre-pandemic number of 5.7 million.
 And average wages, which have been rising as employers try to attract or keep workers, increased a strong 4.8% from a year ago.

 For months, employers have been struggling with worker shortages because many people who lost jobs in the pandemic have not, for various reasons, returned to the workforce.
 But last month, nearly 600,000 people came off the sidelines to look for jobs and were generally hired quickly.
 The government classifies people as unemployed only if they’re actively seeking work.